The grizzly details…

 - Due to the unpredictable nature of Knight Inlet and her surrounding waters, we do not take pregnant women nor people with back or neck problems.
 Although all of our Guides are 1st Aid trained, we operate in a remote wilderness area without readily available medical attention.

 - These are wild animals.
 Although we can not guarantee bear sightings, our experience will ensure the best probability of seeing these magnificent animals in their natural habitat.
-In 2011 we had a 95% success rate, in 2012 94% and in 2013 an incredible 99%.
+In 2011 we had a 95% success rate, in 2012 94% and in 2013 an incredible 99%., 2014 down to 95%, etc. In 2017 we had a 100% sightings, although one day the bears were very distant.

 - As a courtesy to the bears and to ensure the longevity of safe viewing for years to come, we recommend dressing warmly in dark layers with a waterproof shell.
 The use of strong scents including deodorants, perfumes and colognes is prohibited.